New Balance 1400 V3 Fully Reviewed Review Facts

 The blown rubber outsole is pretty “grippy” for your traditional training runs.
 Reviewers cited no problems with slipping on pavement, concrete, or even crushed rock.
-We didn’t find any mentions of rainy day runs in these shoes, so there’s no evidence available about its traction on wet surfaces.
+We didn’t find any mentions of rainy day runs in the New Balance 1400 V3, so there’s no evidence available about its traction on wet surfaces.
 If you do enjoy a run in the rain, don’t forget the other rainy day gear

 that will make you more comfortable when the sky opens.

-Part of the success in this shoe is its flexibility and the way it allows the runner to move naturally through their stride.
-New Balance puts a lot of flex along with the comfort in their midsole.
+Part of the success in the New Balance 1400 V3 is its flexibility and the way it allows the runner to move naturally through their stride.
+The brand puts a lot of flex along with the comfort in their midsole.

-The 1400s are for neutral runners, so if you’re a pronator you might wear it out more quickly.
+The New Balance 1400 V3 are for neutral runners, so if you’re a pronator you might wear it out more quickly.
 Reviewers said the heel cup on this shoe kept their foot in place and sliding was not an issue.

-This racing shoe comes with a 10mm drop, which met the approval of runners who like the light weight but didn’t want to be forced into a zero drop shoe
+The New Balance 1400 V3 comes with a 10mm drop, which met the approval of runners who like the lightweight but didn’t want to be forced into a zero drop shoe

 .
 Reviewers said because of the height they didn’t feel like they were coming down on their heels hard, and that the drop supported their Achilles nicely.